 Usage

 (1,000 gal) Rate

-0-99 \$ 4.78
+0-99 \$ 5.52

-≥ 100 6.03
+100 6.96

 HISTORICAL RATE ADJUSTMENTS...
 Changes in revenue requirements during the past twenty years have resulted in the following changes in rates for the average residential customer.
 An average residential customer uses 10,000 gallons of water.
 Until December 1988, they were also billed for up to 12,000 gallons of wastewater flows.
 At that time, the wastewater maximum for residential customers was reduced to 9,000 gallons.
 Since March 1990, wastewater flows have been based on average winter water consumption.
-Each residential customer's maximum wastewater flows are calculated according to their water use during the billing periods of December through March.
+Each residential customer's average winter wastewater flows are calculated according to their water use during the billing periods of December through March.
 The overall system winter average for a residential customer is approximately 6,000 gallons.